retazo0018/Edge-Detection-ROS/README.md

 # Edge Detection ROS
 This ROS package detects edges in a checkerboard image, projects those edges into 3D space, and visualizes them as markers for each TF frame.

-## Features
+## Description
 - Implemented in ROS1 Noetic
-- Artifacts removal using Bilateral Smoothing
+- Noise removal using Bilateral Smoothing
-- Edge Detection using Canny
+- Edge Detection using Canny Edge Detection
+    - The gradient magnitude and orientation are calculated to identify areas of high intensity change, indicating potential edges.
 - Outlier Removal using Largest Contour
     - Largest contour by area is identified and any detected edge outside the largest contour is removed to retain only edges of the checkerboard.
-- Projection of detected edges into 3D space using camera intrinsics
+- Projection of detected edges into 3D space using formula below,
+    - X = ((u - cx) * Z) / fx
+    - Y = ((v - cy) * Z) / fy
+    - Z = d
+    - where,
+        - u, v are the pixel coordinates in the image
+        - d is the depth value at that pixel
+        - cx, cy is the principal point of the camera (intrinsic parameters)
+        - fx, fy are the focal lengths in x and y directions
+        - (X, Y, Z) is the 3D point in the camera coordinate system
 - Visualization of 3D edges as RViz markers for each TF frame
-    - A timer callback is triggered every 0.1 seconds to publish the markers for each frame.
-For more real-time updates, change this value to 0.05 or lower.
+    - A timer callback is triggered every 0.05 seconds to publish the markers for each frame.
+For more real-time updates, change the value of `marker_timer_callback_freq` parameter in `src/edge_detector.py` to 0.01 or lower.
+Increase the value to 0.1 for

 ## Getting started